Kishtwar district: Demographics

 Muslims are in majority with nearly 58%.
 Hindus are 41%.
-There is a small percentage of Buddhists in the far-eastern areas of the district who are the Bhotias.
+There is a small percentage of Buddhists in the far-eastern areas of the district who are the Ladakhis.

 Economy

 The economy of the area is not regularized with no visible investment from the government.
 The area is rural in nature has an agricultural-based economy.
 Due to the dry nature of the climate, the village peasant population usually grows wheat and barley in Rabi (winter) season and Rajma (kidney bean) and maize in Kharif (rainy) season.
-Kishtwar has the distinction of producing world-class blue Diamond Sapphire and its Kashmir sapphire was mined at Padder valley.
+Kishtwar has the distinction of producing world-class blue Diamond Sapphire which was mined at Padder valley.
 The area is although rich in natural mineral resources but poor infrastructure has posed difficulty in its extraction.
 Mineral gypsum is mined at Village Trigam.
 The river sand of Chenab is of the best quality and used extensively for construction purposes.

 The Padder area produces world-class Pine nuts called chilgoza which is a delicacy and costly dry fruit.
 In Marwah, Chhatroo, Mughalmaidan and Bounjwah tehsils, walnut production of best quality walnuts in thousands of tons is recorded, but due to the absence of any fruit Mandi, exact figures are not available.
 Besides walnut, Marwah tehsil produces thousands of tons of Rajma (kidney beans) which is the cash crop of the area.
-Villages of Pochhal, Matta and Hidyal produce saffron of good quality.
+Villages of Pochhal, Matta and Hidyal produce saffron which is the highest quality in the world.
 Rural households are also abundantly gifted by nature through cash crops of edible mushrooms and morchella called guchhi in the local language.
 Some families have been reported to earn more than Rs.
 100,000 per year by just selling the dried Morchella in local markets.
 Edible ferns are also a natural cash crop of the area.
 Apples are produced in some areas.

 The rivers are a rich source of hydroelectricity and the site of the hydroelectric power projects of Dul Hasti 390 MW, Ratle Hydroelectric Project 850 MW, Kirthai 1400 MW, Pakal Dool 1,000 MW, Lower Kalnai 48 MW and Chaudhary 15MW, Keeru HEPP and Kwar HEPP with the highest per capita wattage production in the world for such a small area.
 These projects have been the largest source of employment in the area and have immensely contributed to the prosperity of the area.